Comprehensive Summary of the ACCA vs CA course

 The following are some of the advantages of pursuing the ACCA qualification:

-International Recognition: The ACCA qualification is recognized in more than 180 countries.
-Opening job opportunities to professionals across the globe, hence offering them opportunities to work with international organizations and other financial centers.
+- International Recognition: The ACCA qualification is recognised in more than 180 countries.
+Opening job opportunities to professionals across the globe, hence offering them opportunities to work with international organisations and other financial centres.

 CA vs ACCA Course Duration